jharwell/sierra/docs/src/tutorials/project/main-config/controllers.rst

-A complete YAML configuration for a :term:`Controller Category` ``mycategory`` and a controller ``FizzBuzz`` is shown below, separated by platform.
+A complete YAML configuration for a :term:`Controller Category` ``mycategory`` and a controller ``FizzBuzz`` is shown below, separated by engine.
 This configuration specifies that all graphs in the categories of ``LN_MyCategory1``, ``LN_MyCategory2``, ``HM_MyCategory1``, ``HM_MyCategory2`` are applicable to ``FizzBuzz``, and should be generated if the necessary :term:`Experiment` output files exist.
 The